superluminar-io/super-eks/API.md

 SuperEks.isConstruct(x: any)
 ```

-Return whether the given object is a Construct.
+Checks if `x` is a construct.

 ###### `x`<sup>Required</sup> <a name="x" id="@superluminar-io/super-eks.SuperEks.isConstruct.parameter.x"></a>

 - *Type:* any

+Any object.

 ---